 Step 3: First the main lines (Epics)

 The development of a digital product starts with determining the functionalities.
 These larger goals are called Epics.
-It is a bit of a weak play on the word Story (the smaller goals or functions), because it expresses a story that would be “epic” or large.
-However, an Epic helps to bring context and perspective to the Stories and contributes in the development of the Stories.
+It is a bit of a weak play on the word Story (the smaller goals or functions) because it expresses a story that would be “epic” or large.
+However, an Epic helps to bring context and perspective to the Stories and contributes to the development of the Stories.
 It is not a coincidence that the Epic is compared to the backbone and the Stories with the rest of the skeleton: one “sprouts” from the other.